Welcome to Year 6

 A UFO (Useful Four Operations) sheet will be sent home each fortnight.
 Regular practice of the four operations (addition, subtraction, multiplication and division) is crucial to developing fluency in Maths, and will support your child in all areas of Maths.
 Times Tables should also be practised regularly to ensure fast recall of facts up to 12 x 12; Times Table Rockstars is an excellent website to help improve speed and accuracy.

-If your child needs to isolate for a 2-week period, there is a programme of work on Seesaw for them to follow.
+If your child needs to isolate for a period of time, there is a programme of work on Seesaw for them to follow.
 They should be quite familiar with how to view their 'Activities' and how to complete and submit their work.

-The work set has been designed to cover a 2-week isolation period, including:
+The work set has been designed to cover a 10-day isolation period, including:

 - Maths video lessons and worksheets